-21. Do you have some suggestions on swing music for dancing?
+The Madison (Madison Time)Do you have some suggestions on swing music for dancing?

 I recently came across an amazing compliation of 54 classic swing music for $7.99 on iTunes.
 If you started with these tunes, you would have a great start.
 CLICK HERE FOR THE LINK:

 RUSTY'S TIPS ON DANCE ETIQUETTE: